senarvi/theanolm/docs/applying.rst

 Scoring a text corpus
 ---------------------

-Score command can be used to compute the perplexity of evaluation data, or to rescore an n-best list by computing the probability of each sentence.
+``theanolm score`` command can be used to compute the perplexity of evaluation data, or to rescore an n-best list by computing the probability of each sentence.
 It takes two positional arguments.
 These specify the path to the TheanoLM model and the text to be evaluated.
 Evaluation data is processed identically to training and validation data, i.e. explicit start-of-sentence and end-of-sentence tags are not needed in the beginning and end of each utterance, except when one wants to compute the probability of the empty sentence ``<s> </s>``.

 What the command prints can be controlled by the ``--output`` parameter.
 The value can be one of: